-Tariq Mundiya is a partner in the Litigation Department, specializing in internal investigations, securities and corporate litigation under the federal and state securities laws, and litigation arising out of mergers and acquisitions and other corporate control transactions.
+Tariq Mundiya is a partner and Chair of the Litigation Department, as well as a member of the firm’s Executive Committee.
+His practice focuses on internal investigations, securities and corporate litigation under the federal and state securities laws, and litigation arising out of mergers and acquisitions and other corporate control transactions.
 He regularly appears in federal and state courts around the country in corporate and M&A litigation.

-Tariq has worked on some of the most high-profile transactions and M&A litigation in recent years, including representing hedge fund Third Point in its proxy contest and related litigation against the board of Sotheby’s (2014); Men’s Wearhouse in its acquisition of, and litigation against, Joseph A. Bank (2014); and the Special Committee of MFW in the 2014 landmark decision by the Delaware Supreme Court concerning the duties of directors in going private transactions involving controlling stockholders.
+Tariq has worked on some of the most high-profile transactions, M&A litigation and securities class actions in recent years, including representing hedge fund Third Point in its proxy contest and related litigation against the board of Sotheby’s (2014); Men’s Wearhouse in its acquisition of, and litigation against, Joseph A. Bank (2014); and the Special Committee of MFW in the 2014 landmark decision by the Delaware Supreme Court concerning the duties of directors in going private transactions involving controlling stockholders, which was adopted by New York’s highest court in 2016 in the Kenneth Cole case.
+Tariq is currently lead defense counsel in securities class action litigation arising out of a decrease in the price of shares of Clovis Oncology Inc. upon Clovis’s announcement of FDA developments.

 Tariq’s broad international and educational background gives him a unique practice area perspective, particularly with respect to his involvement with concurrent and parallel litigation in the courts of the United States and other jurisdictions around the world to secure effective results for international clients.